adidahiya/website/content/blog/itp/electronic-rituals/meditation-1.md

 ### Process

-I set up a Twilio API account and [Netlify Lambda function](https://www.netlify.com/docs/functions/) on my Gatsby static website.
+I set up a Twilio API account and [a Netlify Lambda function](https://www.netlify.com/docs/functions/) on my Gatsby static website.
 Here's a screenshot testing the SMS-sending function with Postman and getting a real SMS in iMessage ([basic code here](https://github.com/adidahiya/website/blob/a657573607e6532ccf3c6d9be6d03feecb7eb687/server/functions/sendAdiMessage.js)):

 ![process-1](meditation-1-process-1.png)

-I also set up a Foursquare API account and wrote the Netlify Lambda function, but had some issues with authentication which I am sure I could work out if I spent a few more hours on debugging.
+I also set up a Foursquare API account and wrote server function to get my latest check-in, but had some issues with authentication which I am sure I could work out if I spent a few more hours on debugging.
 I prioritized enacting the minimum viable version of the ritual over getting this technical part working.

 The logistics of the first enactment of this ritual were pretty rushed; I sent an email to 20 friends with a link to the [interactive page](/projects/electronic-rituals/walking-ritual) when I started the walk.
 I told them to think of it as "a performance with an event score partially determined by you, my friends" to help them along.